kpenfound/hello-dagger-ts/.dagger/develop_prompt.md

 ## Constraints
 - Before writing code, analyze the Workspace to understand the project.
 - Do not make unneccessary changes.
-- Run tests with the HelloDagger Test tool.
-- You must pass the Directory from the Workspace_get_source to the Test tool.
 - Always run tests to validate your code changes.
 - Do not stop until you have completed the assignment and the tests pass.